teradata-aster-field/toaster/README.md

 # toaster

 toaster (to Aster) is set of tools for computing and analyzing data with [Teradata Aster](http://www.asterdata.com/) Big Data database.
-It brings power of Aster's distributed SQL and map-reduce (SQL-MR) functions to R on desktop and compliments it with convinient set of visualization features.
+It brings power of Aster's distributed SQL and map-reduce (SQL-MR) to R on desktop and compliments analysis of results with convinient set of plotting functions.

 toaster acheives most tasks in 2 distinct steps: